crcl-tm2/interpreto/README.md

 **Concept-to-Output Attribution:**

-All attribution methods described above are applicable here.
+This part will be implemented later, but all the attribution methods presented above will be available here.

 *Note that only methods with a concept extraction that has an encoder (input to concept) AND a decoder (concept to output) can use this function.*

 **Specific methods:**

-Thanks to this generalization encompassing all concept-based methods and our highly flexible architecture, we can easily obtain a large number of concept-based methods:
+**[Available later when all parts are implemented]** Thanks to this generalization encompassing all concept-based methods and our highly flexible architecture, we can easily obtain a large number of concept-based methods:
 - CAV and TCAV: [Kim et al. 2018, Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV)](http://proceedings.mlr.press/v80/kim18d.html)
 - ConceptSHAP: [Yeh et al. 2020, On Completeness-aware Concept-Based Explanations in Deep Neural Networks](https://proceedings.neurips.cc/paper/2020/hash/ecb287ff763c169694f682af52c1f309-Abstract.html)
 - COCKATIEL: [Jourdan et al. 2023, COCKATIEL: COntinuous Concept ranKed ATtribution with Interpretable ELements for explaining neural net classifiers on NLP](https://aclanthology.org/2023.findings-acl.317/)